The environmental permit, consent and licence you need before you install a ground source or surface water source heating or cooling system.

-You must pay an application fee of £885.
-This fee is non-refundable.
+You must pay an application fee of £813.

 You must send your fee with your application.

 If your application is successful, you must also pay a yearly charge (known as the ‘subsistence’ fee) while you have a permit.
-Your subsistence fee depends on the amount of effluent you’re going to discharge.
+The subsistence fee is £726.

 When to apply for a bespoke discharge permit